jarviscanada/jarvis_data_eng_BrandonWong/README.md

 **RDBMS and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/sql)]: This project is documentation on PostgreSQL exercises on the following topics: Basics, Join, Aggregation and String.
 These exercises ensure that the develop can perform queries on a relational database using practical features and formatting.

 **Java Grep Application** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/core_java/grep)]: This project is a Java application that allows users to fetch matching lines given a regex pattern.
 It takes in a directory and parses through each file line-by-line and returns each matched line to an output file.
-It mimics the functionality of grep written by GNU, and the java implementation allows developers to run this program on any machine through the JVM.
+It mimics the functionality of grep written by GNU, and the Java implementation allows developers to run this program on any machine through the JVM.

 ## Highlighted Projects